ray-project/ray/doc/source/raysgd/raysgd_tune.rst

 RaySGD Hyperparameter Tuning
 ============================

+.. warning:: This is an older version of Ray SGD.
+A newer, more light-weight version of Ray SGD is in alpha as of Ray 1.7.
+         See the documentation :ref:`here <sgd-v2-docs>`.
+To migrate from v1 to v2 you can follow the :ref:`migration guide <sgd-migration>`.

 RaySGD integrates with :ref:`Ray Tune <tune-60-seconds>` to easily run distributed hyperparameter tuning experiments with your RaySGD Trainer.

 PyTorch